Online Doctor of Nursing Practice (DNP)

 Are there any required campus visits?

 There is one required campus visit that must be scheduled prior to enrolling in the first practicum course (NURS 701).
-The DNP Immersion provides the student an orientation to the program and overview of program requirements.
+The DNP Immersion (NURS 705) provides the student an orientation to the program and overview of program requirements.
 Students receive valuable information related to accessing electronic library resources, creating an electronic portfolio, conducting a scholarly DNP project, and writing for publication.
 The student has the option of coming to campus a second time for the oral defense of the student’s scholarly project proposal, which occurs during NURS 702, the second practicum course.
 This proposal defense can also occur electronically via Skype.

 What are the minimum practicum requirements?